Directed by: Michael Dougherty || Produced by: Thomas Tull, Jon Jashni, Brian Rogers, Mary Parent, Alex Garcia

 I say “more or less” given how much controversy ensued despite Godzilla (2014) being a solid film: Limited screentime for its title character, strategic bait-and-switch teases of monster battles, a bland human cast (Elizabeth Olsen, Aaron Taylor-Johnson, etc.), and an overall dramatic, artsy, dare I say “elitist” tone rubbed some the wrong way.
-I’ve said before that fanboys are hard to please, typically for no good reason (e.g. Alien fans’ cries of heresy over Prometheus and/or Alien: Covenant , DC fans’ civil war over Dawn of Justice , Star Wars [1977, 1980, 1983] fans’ implosion over The Last Jedi , etc.), and what better example of those over-selective, entitled attitudes than the American Godzilla productions?
+I’ve said before that fanboys are hard to please, typically for no good reason (e.g. Alien fans’ cries of heresy over Prometheus and/or Alien: Covenant , DC Comics fans’ civil war over Dawn of Justice , Star Wars [1977, 1980, 1983] fans’ implosion over The Last Jedi , etc.), and what better example of those overprotective, entitled attitudes than the American Godzilla productions?
 The 1998 film was too watered down, mainstream, and dumb, yet the 2014 movie was too dense, cryptic, and full of itself.
-I’m not saying I love either film — in fact I dislike the former — but for God’s sake people, put your fanboy love in perspective and don’t always take pop culture phenomena so personally, eh?
+I’m not saying I love either film — in fact I dislike the former — but for God’s sake people, don’t take pop culture phenomena so personally, eh?

 Enter Michael Dougherty’s (see Trick ‘r Treat , Krampus ) King of the Monsters, the latest feature in Legendary Picture’s MonsterVerse (yes, that’s how it’s spelled) franchise, which also includes the previous 2014 Godzilla film as well as Jordan Vogt-Robert’s King Kong reboot, Skull Island (2017).
-As a fan of both films, especially the latter, I might be so bold as to argue this small(er), less ambitious “expanded cinematic universe” is the lone contemporary Hollywood intellectual property (IP) to compete with the likes of much larger superhero franchises, The Fast and the Furious (2001-present), and Transformers (2007-2017).
+As a casual fan of both films, especially the latter, I might be so bold as to argue this small(er), less ambitious “expanded cinematic universe” is the lone contemporary Hollywood intellectual property (IP) to compete with the likes of much larger superhero franchises, The Fast and the Furious (2001-present), and Transformers (2007-2017).

 What makes King of the Monsters worth the price of admission are its magnificent set-pieces, which utilize its forgettable human cast better than its dialogue-driven sequences do to emphasize the sheer scale of its leviathan combatants, retaining the anthropocentric perspective of Edward’s film.
 The choreography of these battles is admirable despite their chaos and prevalent weather FX, while the sound-design recalls the magnificent sound-work from Dougherty’s Krampus.
-These action set-pieces are extensive without burning themselves out a la Man of Steel (2013), The Fast and the Furious (2000-present), or Transformers (2007-2017); they stand out for actually feeling epic in a generation where most every blockbuster tries (and fails) to outdo the last megahit.
-King of the Monsters‘ kaiju action lives up to the hype, so much so to the point where its classical soundtrack is a mere bonus.
+These action set-pieces are extensive without burning themselves out a la Man of Steel (2013), The Fast and the Furious, or Transformers; King of the Monsters‘ kaiju action lives up to the hype, so much so to the point where its classical soundtrack is a mere bonus.

-Gather all these pros and cons together and you have a mainstream creature-feature I found worth seeing, but am unsure if I would recommend others paying to see it.
+Gather all these pros and cons and you have a mainstream creature-feature I found worth seeing, but am unsure if I would recommend others paying to see it.
 Embedded in American culture the G-Man may be, different audiences’ mileage with old-school Japanese monsters may vary, so impressive production values may not be notable enough to incentivize all ages, demographics, or non-cinephiles.
-King of the Monsters also has as much Hollywood studio bloat, schmaltz, and lazy screenwriting as your typical mediocre blockbuster, so expect much filler along with those fantastic monster battles if you do choose to see it.
-Regardless, I can’t make a firm recommendation either way, seeing how I smiled as much as I dozed off during my screening.
-Oh well, at least I got to see Godzilla rip off King Ghidorah’s face(s) multiple times.
+King of the Monsters also has as much Hollywood studio bloat, cheese, and lazy screenwriting as your typical mediocre blockbuster, so expect much filler along with those fantastic monster battles if you do choose to see it.